Bankruptcy Means Test: a calculator, and a trick to pass (2024)

 Does means test income count just me, or my spouse also?

 This comes up all the time.
 A couple is married, but only one of them is filing bankruptcy.
 This is where community property comes in.
 California Family Code Section 760 says that everything acquired by one spouse during the marriage is the property of both.
 Or put differently, both spouses’ paychecks, even though it has each name on it and maybe the other can’t spend it, is counted in the current monthly income of both spouses.
-This is regardless of which spouse files bankruptcy.
+This is regardless of which spouse files, even if only one spouse files bankruptcy.

 Now, it’s true that your spouse doesn’t have to file bankruptcy with you.
 But even if they aren’t, the chances are very strong that your spouse’s income will count also.
 And this counts not just your spouse’s pay, but presumably all income from any source, including businesses and that Amazon or Etsy storefront.